liperium/nix-conf/README.md

 My nixos configurations.
 I am still pretty new to NixOs, and I've mostly tried to keep an architecture that makes sense for me, I do love my modularity and the portability of my files, so it can feel quite hard to grasp at a glance without being familiar with Nix.

 Running *unstable* branch, I like the newest packages, and NixOs has never bricked a package, or a behavior for me as of now.
+(Which can always be reverted by changing back to previous state)

 Currently running Hyprland, never configured a DE from scratch, still learning a lot.